mrdeusvu1t/looking-for-array-elements-rec/README.md

 An intermediate level task for practicing recursion and branches.

-The task is to implement six methods using "for", "while" and "do" statements.
+The task is to implement six methods using recursive algorithm.

 ## Get the Project